 Why is such a high risk, low return strategy so popular with small business owners?

 They see it as an easy way to attract more customers or make more sales.
-However, a look at the medium and longer-term picture shows how this can go horribly wrong.
+However, a look at the medium and longer term picture shows why this usually goes horribly wrong.

 Here’s what I’ve seen small business owners do over and over again.

 Let’s take Bob the business owner as an example.